kenvb/badusb/index.md

 nav_order: 1
 ---
 # BadUSB
-Visit the Github pages version [here](https://kenvb.github.io/badusb/)
+Visit the Github pages version [here](https://kenvb.github.io/badusb/) (in case you're looking at the actual github code)
 ## What is a badUSB?

 - A USB device posing as a HID (Human Interface Device)